ymoussaba/Shopping-App/README.md

 # Shopping App

-A Flutter project using BLoC, RxDart, Some animations
+A Flutter project using BLoC, RxDart, Some animations and other stuffs

 ## Getting Started